 8) How soon will I receive my photos after the wedding?

 This varies widely.
 Some photographers won’t promise the finished product any sooner than six months later; others can get them to you within a couple of weeks.
-There is a great deal of work that goes in to editing a wedding shoot and, frankly, depending on the ability of the photographer, some photos need more work than others.
+There is a great deal of work that goes in to editing a wedding shoot and every photographer’s workflow (and work load) is different.
 After your wedding, you’re going to be super excited to see your photos, so it helps to know how long you’re likely to be waiting.

 Also, how will the digital images be delivered?
-DVDs?
 Thumb drives?
 Direct download from the photographer’s website?
+Both?

 Finally, what’s the turnaround time for printing photo albums?